Alcohol – safe guidelines and alternatives

 To reduce the risk of harm from alcohol, the Australian Government recommends that healthy men and women should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.
 The less you drink, the lower your risk of harm from alcohol.

-It is best if children under 18 and women who are pregnant or breastfeeding do not drink any alcohol at all.
+Children under 18 and women who are pregnant, planning a pregnancy or breastfeeding should not drink any alcohol at all.

 A standard drink contains 10 grams of pure alcohol.
 It could be: